Relic/AuthoritativeMovementExample/README.md

 An implementation of Authoritative Server Movement in Forge Networking Remastered.

-The example shows client-side prediction and reconciliation of inputs, and server-side authoritative processing (the server has the final say on game state).
+The example shows client-side prediction, reconciliation of inputs, error interpolation, and server-side authoritative processing (the server has the final say on game state).

 ## How to use it?